Looking for Creative Soap Making Ideas?

 #15 Essential Oils: scent

-If you’re looking for a natural soap ingredient to add powerful scents – essential oils are it!
-They not only provide wonderful natural scents to soap, but they also contain a wealth of skin-loving properties.
+They not only provide wonderful natural scents to soap but also contain a wealth of skin-loving properties.
 Learn more about getting started with essential oils, and don’t miss my 10 must-have essential oils for home and beauty here.

 #16 Rosemary Sprigs: scent + decoration

 Rosemary’s naturally antibacterial and antiseptic properties make it a great natural soap making ingredient.
 I love to combine it with lemon, peppermint, or lavender for a lovely fresh scent.
-See just how pretty it is as a soap additive in this Refreshing Rosemary Citrus Soap recipe.

 #17 Loose Leaf Tea: decoration + exfoliation